 Specialized mission colleges focus on educating specific groups of students.
 The most common specialized mission collages are the Historically Black Colleges and Universities (HBCU) and Hispanic-Serving Institutions (HSI).
-HBCUs and HSIs offer many great resources for their students.
+An HBCU and HSI offer many great resources for their students.
 In addition, contrary to popular belief, HBCUs and HSIs educate students of all races, ethnicities, and cultures–not just African American and Hispanic/Latino students.

 Here are ten reasons to consider attending a HBCU or HSI.